Topping Out Ceremony for Future MCAS Miramar Aircraft Maintenance Hangar

 |0

-This work, Topping Out Ceremony for Future MCAS Miramar Aircraft Maintenance Hangar [Image 3 of 3], by Katie Cadiao, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Topping Out Ceremony for Future MCAS Miramar Aircraft Maintenance Hangar, by Katie Cadiao, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.